Respiratory syncytial virus: Imaging findings

-Chest X-rays findings in children with RSV bronchiolitis are generally nonspecific and include perihilar markings, patchy hyperinflation, and atelectasis.
+Chest X-ray findings in children with RSV bronchiolitis are generally nonspecific and include perihilar markings, patchy hyperinflation, and atelectasis.
 However, the American Academy of Pediatrics (AAP) does not recommend routine imaging for children with presumed RSV bronchiolitis because it does not change clinical outcomes and is associated with increased antibiotic use.
 Chest X-ray is sometimes considered when the diagnosis of bronchiolitis is unclear or when there is an unexpected worsening.
 In adults with RSV infection, chest films are often normal or demonstrate nonspecific changes consistent with viral pneumonia, such as patchy bilateral infiltrates.

 Differential diagnosis

 The differential diagnosis for individuals presenting with signs and symptoms of upper and lower respiratory tract infection includes other viral infections (such as rhinovirus, metapneumovirus, and influenza) and primary bacterial pneumonia.
-In children, inhaled foreign bodies and congenital conditions such as cystic fibrosis or asthma should also be considered.
+In children, inhaled foreign bodies and congenital conditions such as cystic fibrosis or asthma are typically considered.

 Prevention

 General prevention measures

 The main prevention measure is to avoid close contact with infected individuals.
-In community and daycare settings, careful hand washing can help reduce transmission.
-In hospital settings, strict adherence to infection control measures can help prevent the spread of RSV to high-risk individuals.
-Alcohol-based disinfectants are recommended for hand decontamination.
+Airborne precautions such as respirators, ventilation, and HEPA/high MERV filters, are likely protective against RSV-laden aerosols.